 How to configure log collection from Cisco FirePower to Splunk

-In this article we are going to describe the process of connecting FirePower Threat Defense with Splunk in case of using Firepower Management Center.
+In this article we are going to describe the process of connecting Cisco FirePower Threat Defense with Splunk in case of using Cisco Firepower Management Center.

-So let’s review possible methods of sending logs from FTD to Splunk.
-There are two variants: through syslog and through estreamer.
+So let’s review possible methods of sending logs from Firepower Threat Defense to Splunk.
+There are two variants: through syslog and through eStreamer.

-If we are talking about syslog, so first of all it’s not very reliable way to send logs.
+If we are talking about Cisco Firepower syslog configuration, firstly of all it’s not very reliable way to send logs.
 Even Splunk doesn’t advise you to use it, if there is another way in place.
-On the other hand we should manually create all necessary alerts via Firepower Management Center.
+On the other hand we should manually create all necessary alerts via Cisco Firepower Management Center.
 And as we read on forums, if we use syslog there, less dashboards will be riched by default.

 The other way is sending logs via eStreamer.
 When we firstly heard about this methods, there were many problems with perl modules, and other technology which was used by the Splunk estreamer Add-on.
 Let’s have a closer look at eStreamer.

 The FireSIGHT System Event Streamer (eStreamer) uses a message-oriented protocol to stream events and host profile information to the client application.
 Your client can request event and host profile data from a Defense Center, and intrusion event data only from a managed device.
 The client application initiates the data stream by submitting request messages, which specify the data to be sent, and then controls the message flow from the Defense Center or managed device after streaming begins.
 More details you can find here.
 The other feature of using this method is that communication between devices is encrypted over SSL.

 That’s why there are many recommendations to use estreamer protocol for log collection instead of syslog.
 So we are about to share our experience of configuration log collection based on estreamer protocol.